mouricedevs/telegram-bot/README.md

 # Telegram-MultiDevice User Bot

+- **Here is a [DEMO VERSION](https://t.me/giftedmd_bot) of this bot project.**
+- **You can test it out for 🆓**

-Gifted-Md Telegram bot project is designed to automate tasks, respond to commands, and integrate with external services or APIs, offering users a robust interactive experience.
+- Gifted-Md Telegram bot project is designed to automate tasks, respond to commands, and integrate with external services or APIs, offering users a robust interactive experience.

 ## Features